 When you get a puppy, you want to shower them with love, affection, and rewards.
-Whether this is your first time raising a puppy, or you have some experience under your belt, you know you’re gonna need a hefty supply of treats on hand not only to show that love and affection, but for training purposes, too.
+Whether you’re a first-time dog owner or you have some experience under your belt, you know you’re gonna need a hefty supply of treats on hand.

-So, what dog treats are the best for your growing pup?
-Are store-bought dog treats safe and healthy for a puppy?
+So what dog treats are the best for your growing pup?
+Are store-bought dog treats safe for a puppy?
 Does it matter if treats are soft or crunchy?
 Are there specific treats for puppies?
 Let’s dig in to the details and find the best treats for puppies!

 Are Dog Treats Good For Puppies?

-Before we jump into which dog treats are safe for puppies, we need to know, “Is it even a good idea to be using treats as rewards for puppies in the first place?”
+Before we jump into which dog treats are safe for puppies, we need to know if it’s even a good idea to be using treats as rewards for puppies in the first place.
 The simple answer to that is yes, treats can be good for your puppy, and they’re your strongest tool for training your pup to grow into a well-behaved, well-adjusted dog—as long as you use them correctly.
 Time to stock up on those puppy training treats!

 How Should You Use Treats With Puppies?

-Even though you might be tempted to give your new puppy a treat every five minutes (and with an adorable face like that, who could blame you?!), it’s important to fight the urge to toss out treats just for being cute.
-Remember that treats are adding calories to your pup’s overall diet, so you’ll want to be careful about abusing the treat powers!
-A chonky, overweight puppy is going to end up with health issues later in life.1
+Even though you might be tempted to give your new puppy a delicious treat every five minutes (and with an adorable face like that, who could blame you?), it’s important to fight the urge to toss out treats just for being cute.

 Only Use Treats For Training